-The Independent Commission for Infrastructure (ICI) is pursuing the forfeiture of approximately P5 billion in assets frozen by the Anti-Money Laundering Council (AMLC) in connection with the flood control anomalies.
+The Independent Commission for Infrastructure (ICI) is seeking the forfeiture of approximately P5 billion in assets frozen by the Anti-Money Laundering Council (AMLC) in connection with flood control anomalies.

-At least 18 government agencies have convened to establish a technical working group focused on efficiently recovering assets derived from stolen public funds.
+At least 18 government agencies have formed a technical working group to efficiently recover assets derived from stolen public funds.

-Public Works Secretary Vivencio B. Dizon said a review is under way for contracts awarded in the past decade, including those under the Duterte administration.
+Public Works Secretary Vivencio B. Dizon confirmed a review of contracts awarded in the past decade, with special attention to deals involving Pacifico F. Discaya II and Cezarah Rowena C. Discaya.

 Topics in this story